matter-labs/zksync-cli/README.md

 ### ⚙️ Options (flags)

 - `--zeek`: zeek, the dev cat, will search for an inspirational quote and provide to you at the end of any command.
 - `--l1-rpc-url`: override the default L1 rpc URL when `localnet` is selected as the network.
+Usage `--l1-rpc-url=http://...`.
 - `--l2-rpc-url`: override the default L2 rpc URL when `localnet` is selected as the network.
+Usage `--l1-rpc-url=http://...`.

 ## 👩‍💻 Developing new features